Tom-Hirschberger/MMM-MplayerRadio/README.md

 Most of my stations are listed at http://www.surfmusik.de.
 This site provides mostly an m3u-file of the stations for external players.
 Simple choose the station you like, listen to it in the browser of your choice and right click on the "External Player" link.
 Copy the link and add it to your configuration.
 The logos of the stations can be choosen by url (good resource https://commons.wikimedia.org/wiki/Category:Radio_station_logos_of_Germany).
 If no logo is specified an dummy is used.

+Hint: It may be possible to play any songs you like by creating an .m3u file of them and adding the file to local public folder.
+But i did not test this.

 ## Screenshots ##
 ### In Action ###
 ![alt text](https://github.com/Tom-Hirschberger/MMM-MplayerRadio/raw/master/examples/threeStationsOnePlaying.png "ThreeStations with one playing")